 Medicare vs private health insurance: pros & cons

-Main advantages of Medicare Australia:
+Main advantages of Medicare in Australia:

 - Treatment at no upfront cost (or a reduced cost)